tungstennn/ETL-Pipeline-for-Trading-Insights-Application/README.md

 ## Project Goal

-This project aims to extract financial data from the Twelve Data API, process it into a single source of truth (SSOT), store it in a PostgreSQL database, and visualize insights using Streamlit.
+This project aims to extract financial data from the Twelve Data API, process it into a single source of truth (SSOT), store it in a PostgreSQL database, and visualize insights using Streamlit (Scroll down for images).

 ## Use Case